nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows the show tasks of exam command message usage. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1b.
-The given index is invalid.
+The given index is non-positive or larger than 2147483647.
     * 1b1.
-MODPRO shows an error message stating the index range accepted. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1c.
-The given index is larger than the size of the exam list.
+The given index is larger than the number of exams in the exam list.
     * 1c1.
-MODPRO shows an error message stating the range of indexes of the exam list. </br>
+MODPRO shows an error message. </br>
       Use case ends.

 **Use case: Clear all lists**